-- 1. For the purpose of determining a member who shall be entitled to attend this meeting, the Company shall be requesting Bursa Malaysia Depository Sdn.
-Bhd. in accordance with Clause 18.7 of the Company's Constitution and Section 34(1) of the Securities Industry (Central Depositories) Act, 1991 to issue a General Meeting Record of Depositors as at 21 September 2020.
-Only a depositor whose name appears on the Record of Depositors as at 21 September 2020 shall be entitled to attend the said meeting or appoint proxies to attend and/or vote on his/her behalf. - 2.
-A proxy may but need not be a member of the Company and a Member may appoint any person to be his proxy.
-There is no restriction as to the qualification of the proxy and a proxy appointed to attend and vote at a meeting of the Company shall have the same rights as the member to speak in the meeting. - 3.
-To be valid, the Proxy Form, duly completed, must be deposited at the Registered Office of the Company at 3rd Floor No. 17, Jalan Ipoh Kecil, 50350 Kuala Lumpur, Wilayah Persekutuan not less than forty-eight (48) hours before the time for holding the meeting of Members or adjourned meeting of Members, or in the case of a poll, not less than twenty-four (24) hours before the time appointed for the taking of the poll, and in default the instrument of proxy shall not be treated as valid. - 4.
-A member shall not appoint more than two (2) proxies to attend at the same meeting and the appointment shall be invalid unless the member specified the proportions of his/their holdings to be represented by each proxy. - 5.
-Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one (1) securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - 6.
-If the appointor is a corporation, the Proxy Form must be executed under the corporation's common seal or under the hand of an officer or attorney duly authorised. - 7.
-Any Notice of Termination of Authority to act as Proxy must be received by the Company before the commencement of the General Meeting or at any adjournment thereof, failing which, the termination of the authority of a person to act as proxy will not affect the following in accordance with Section 338 of the Companies Act 2016:- - (a) the constitution of the quorum at such meeting; - (b) the validity of anything he did as chairman of such meeting; - c) the validity of a poll demanded by him at such meeting; or - (d) the validity of the vote exercised by him at such meeting.
+- Members/proxies/corporate representatives WILL NOT BE ALLOWED to attend this AGM in person at the venue on the day of this AGM.
+Therefore, members are strongly advised to participate and vote remotely at this AGM through live streaming and online remote voting using the Remote Participation and Voting ("RPV") Platform provided by Mlabs Research Sdn Bhd.
+Please read these Notes carefully and follow the procedures in the Administrative Guide for the AGM (as separately enclosed together with this Annual Report) in order to participate remotely. - 2.
+For the purpose of determining a member who shall be entitled to attend this meeting, the Company shall be requesting Bursa Malaysia Depository Sdn Bhd in accordance with Clause 18.7 of the Company's Constitution and Section 34(1) of the Securities Industry (Central Depositories) Act, 1991 to issue a General Meeting Record of Depositors as at 20 September 2021.
+Only a depositor whose name appears on the Record of Depositors as at 20 September 2021 shall be entitled to attend the said meeting or appoint proxies to attend and/or vote on his/her behalf. - 3.
+A proxy may but need not be a member of the Company and a member may appoint any person to be his proxy.
+There is no restriction as to the qualification of the proxy and a proxy appointed to attend and vote at a meeting of the Company shall have the same rights as the member to speak in the meeting. - 4.
+To be valid, the Form of Proxy, duly completed, must be deposited at the poll administrator of the Company at ShareWorks Sdn Bhd. not less than 48 hours before the time appointed for holding the meeting of members or adjourned meeting of members, or in the case of a poll, not less than 24 hours before the time appointed for the taking of the poll, and in default the instrument of proxy shall not be treated as valid:- - (a) By electronic means via email: The Form of Proxy must be received via email at ir@shareworks.com.my - (b) By electronic means via facsimile: The Form of Proxy must be received via facsimile at 03-6201 3121 - (c) In hardcopy form: The Form of Proxy must be deposited at the office of the Company's Poll Administrator, ShareWorks Sdn Bhd at No. 2-1, Jalan Sri Hartamas 8, Sri Hartamas, 50480 Kuala Lumpur, Wilayah Persekutuan